-In asymptotic hypothesis testing, by measuring many copies of an unknown state, we aim to certify that the unknown state satisfies a given hypothesis $H_1$ (called an ``alternative hypothesis''), and in order to do it, we try to reject a hypothesis $H_0$ (called a ``null hypothesis'') which is true when $H_1$ is false.
+In asymptotic hypothesis testing, by measuring many copies of an unknown state, we aim to certify that the unknown state satisfies a given hypothesis $H_1$ (called an ``alternative hypothesis''), and for this purpose, we try to reject hypothesis $H_0$ (called a ``null hypothesis'') which is true when $H_1$ is false.
 When a hypothesis ($H_0$ or $H_1$) consists of a single known state, it is called a simple hypothesis.
 In this paper, we only treat asymptotic hypothesis testing problems whose both null and alternative hypotheses are simple hypotheses.

-In asymptotic hypothesis testing, there exist two different error probabilities, that is, the error probability judging $H_1$ to be true when $H_0$ is true (the type 1 error) and the error probability judging $H_0$ to be true when $H_1$ is true (the type 2 error).
-There is a trade-off between these error probability, and hence, the way to treat these error probabilities is not unique.
-At least, the following three different optimal error rates are commonly known, and play important roles in many fields of information theory and statistical inference \cite{CT91,HK02}: \begin{enumerate} \item An asymptotic exponent of the optimal type $2$ error under the condition that the type $1$ error is upper bounded by a constant.
+In asymptotic hypothesis testing, there exist two different error probabilities: the error probability judging $H_1$ to be true when $H_0$ is true (type-1 error) and the error probability judging $H_0$ to be true when $H_1$ is true (type-2 error).
+There is a trade-off between these error probabilities, and hence the way to treat these error probabilities is not unique.
+Actually, the following three different optimal error rates are commonly known and play important roles in many fields of information theory and statistical inference \cite{CT91,HK02}: \begin{enumerate} \item An asymptotic exponent of the optimal type-$2$ error under the condition that type-$1$ error is upper bounded by a constant.

-\item An asymptotic exponent of the optimal type $2$ error under the condition that the exponent of the type $1$ error is bounded by a constant.
+\item An asymptotic exponent of the optimal type-$2$ error under the condition that the exponent of the type-$1$ error is bounded by a constant.